EricElmoznino/blog/_posts/2025-08-18-defining-compositionality.md

 **Brief notation**

 To avoid things getting to cumbersome, it’s time to introduce a tiny bit of notation.
 I’ll call a program $x$ and its best library (the one that best compresses it) $m_x$.
 I’ll denote the parts that we decomposed the program into with subscripts.
 We’ll just consider splitting the program into two parts for the moment, so that gives us $x_a$ and $x_b$ as well as their corresponding best libraries $m_{x_a}$ and $m_{x_b}$.
 We also said that we’re quantifying novel compositional structure as the degree to which the library of the whole *changes* from the libraries of the parts, which implies some sort of distance metric.
-We’ll call this distance $K(m_x \mid m_{x_a}, m_{x_b})$ for reasons that will become more clear in [section 2](#section-2--a-formal-definition-for-quantifying-compositionality).
+We’ll call this distance $K(m_x \mid m_{x_a}, m_{x_b})$ for reasons that will become clearer in [section 2](#section-2--a-formal-definition-for-quantifying-compositionality).

 **Novel shared structure: compositional**